hallzhallz/Mikrotik-Hex-S/Standalone/README.md

 ```

 ## Configure automatic updates
 Its important to run the latest version of routerOS so that your router has the latest security fixes.
-The following adds a script that every second day and attempts to update the router.
-If there is no update then the script exits with an error on the 'download 0' command and will not reboot the router.
+You need to schedule a script to update packages and enable the auto-upgrade feature.

 ```
-# create download and update script
-/system script add name=DownloadAndUpdate source="\
+# Schedule automatic package updates
+/system scheduler
+add interval=23h name=AutoTEST on-event=\
-/system package update\r\n\
+      "/system package update\r\n\
-check-for-updates once\r\n\
+      check-for-updates onc\r\n\
-:delay 30s;\r\n\
-install\r\n\
-/"

-# firmware update script
-/system script add name=UpdateFirmware source="\
-/system routerboard upgrade\r\n\
       :delay 3s;\r\n\
-/system reboot\r\n\
-/"

-# schedule scripts to run every 2 days
+      :if ( [get status] = \"New version is available\") do={ install }"\
+    policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive,romon\
+    start-date=may/29/2025 start-time=03:30:00

+# enable auto upgrade of the firmware
-/system scheduler
+/system routerboard settings
-add interval=2d name=Upgrade_Software on-event="run DownloadAndUpdate" policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive start-date=apr/25/2020 start-time=03:00:01
-add interval=2d name=Upgrade_Firmware on-event="run UpdateFirmware" policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive start-date=apr/25/2020 start-time=04:00:01
+set auto-upgrade=yes

 ```

 ## Reboot the router